Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 Sklearn has a very nice feature for doing these steps elegantly: [Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html)

-Pieplines are the recommended approach of combining data processing steps with machine learning stpes, they let us *seamlessly* apply many transformations on the input data, and finally train a model on the produced data.
+Pipelines are the recommended approach of combining data processing steps with machine learning steps, they let us *seamlessly* apply many transformations on the input data, and finally train a model on the produced data.

-They are considered as one of the best-practises in `sklearn`.
+They are considered as one of the best-practices in `sklearn`.

-Here, we will create a two-steps pipeline, which may doesn't show how important it is, but it's very common to create a more complex pipline consisting of many data transformations steps followed by a machine learning model.
+Here, we will create a two-steps pipeline, which may doesn't show how important it is, but it's very common to create a more complex pipeline consisting of many data transformations steps followed by a machine learning model.

-Another bonus of pieplines, is that they can help us to perform cross validation on the data all at once, and tune the hyper-parameters.
+Another bonus of pipelines, is that they can help us to perform cross validation on the data all at once, and tune the hyper-parameters.

 ```python
 # text vectorizer